RecallGraph/RecallGraph/README.md

 This quick overview is intended to introduce the user to some high level concepts that would let them get started with the service.
 A more detailed technical document would soon be made available in the project's wiki.

-_evstore_ exposes multiple write methods for individual/multiple nodes (documents/edges).
+CivicGraph exposes multiple write methods for individual/multiple nodes (documents/edges).
 Supported write method contracts (current and planned) are intended to closely follow the core REST API that ArangoDB already exports.
 These include:

 1. Create (POST)
 2. Replace (PUT)